 Larissa Eruera loves her diverse and busy role as a trainee golf professional at Mount Maunganui Golf Club.
 Gaining industry experience as part of her Bachelor of Sport and Recreation was key, says Larissa.
 Read more of Larissa's story.

 Coaching is an exciting and extremely rewarding area of sport in New Zealand.
 With this major, you will gain the skills and knowledge to become a coach.
 This major focuses on the ‘coaching process’, which involves working with athletes across a broad spectrum of skill levels from coaching beginner athletes to high performance elite athletes.
 This major emphasises an athlete-centred approach to coaching.
-We use the Teaching Games for Understanding (TGfU) approach and constraint led pedagogies.
-With the large number of coaching positions available in the areas of performance analysis and performance sports, people with these skills are needed in the community.
+We use the Teaching Games for Understanding (TGfU) approach which is based on dynamic systems of learning - we recognise successful coaching doesn't focus on technique in isolation.
+With the large number of coaching positions available in the areas of performance analysis and performance sports, this major provides highly sought after skills.

 AUT offers extensive practical work experience with athletes through reputable industry partners, including regional sports trusts, Greater Auckland Coaching Unit (GACU); primary, intermediate and secondary schools; national and regional sports organisations and clubs.
 This major will prepare you for the challenge of a coaching career in sport, recreation, and health and physical education.